boxyhq/website/guides/jackson/frameworks/laravel.md

 ];
 ```

-Set `host` to your running SAML Jackson service.
+Set `host` to URL of running SAML Jackson service.

 Let's add a custom provider to the Laravel Socialite for the SAML Jackson.